 Where to Stay in Arusha: Arusha doesn’t have an abundance of great places to stay, considering it’s such a tourist hub.
-But there are two hostels I like, Waka Waka House and The White House of Tanzania.
+But there are a few nice hostels, including Mambo Arusha Hostel and The White House of Tanzania.
 Both are run by nice people and they can help organise any other activities you’d like to do.
 If you want something a little fancier, I’d suggest the Tulia Hotel & Spa or the Mount Meru Hotel.
 Outside of Arusha in Usa River, try the fabulous Rivertrees Country Inn.
 Check out some other options here.

 Serengeti National Park is one of the best safaris you will ever go on and has been my luckiest place for lion spotting.
 It used to be my favourite place for leopard-spotting but my trips to Botswana have blown that out the window.

 Where you stay will depend on your safari operator.
 Some will use the basic camping within the park and others will be super luxurious tented camps or lodges.
 The prices can vary wildly from a few hundred dollars to a few thousand for a 2 – 3 day safari.

-I would suggest to go on an organised safari, rather than self-driving (or hitchhiking as I saw one person trying to do).
+I would suggest going on an organised safari, rather than self-driving (or hitchhiking as I saw one person trying to do).
 You’ll get a lot more out of it is you do.

 Where to Stay in the Serengeti: There are a number of basic campsites (all pretty much the same) that are right in the park which you’ll most likely stay at if you book a budget safari.
 At night, the beer truck sometimes pays a visit.
-If you don’t want to camp, try Serengeti Simba Lodge a beautiful mid-range lodge with great views and a pool or Grumeti Migration Camp.
+If you don’t want to camp, try Serengeti Simba Lodge a beautiful mid-range lodge with great views and a pool, Serengeti Serena Safari Lodge or Grumeti Migration Camp.
 Check out some other options here.